davedawkins/doodletoy/README.md

 - Implement backups.
 There are guidelines for this, but I wish it was achievable from the UI console without having to write a script
 - Review the document permissions
 - Review the development-only settings - for example, you can tell Appwrite to disable request throttling during development.
 Remember to re-enable this for production!
+- I would like to find out if it's possible combine the appwrite server with the app hosting server (this is an issue with ports, mentioned previously).

-For the front-end, Sutil worked great.
+For the front-end, Sutil worked admirably.
 I extended Sutil to support media queries in the component-level styling.
 This is a feature borrowed from Svelte, and I really like it.
 It means that each page effectively has its own style sheet (see use of `withStyle` in the source).

 I have to mention how productive it is to be able to code front-end web apps with F#; [Fable](https://fable.io) + VSCode + [Ionide](https://ionide.io/) is a formidable set of tools that enable me to code in F# as if I was developing regular .NET applications on the desktop, or for a server platform.
 I frequently forget that this is all targeting JavaScript.